About Sisson Kayaks

 How it all began!

 Believe it or not – this business was formed in 1974 to manufacture specialised equipment to preserve timber.
 This preservation machinery was by value 95% metal and 5% fibreglass.
 The original fibreglass ‘workshop’ started out as a very small workbench with a powered revolving mandrel in the centre.
 Our initial entry into fibreglass was very small in all ways – but very highly mechanised.
-These fibreglass preservation parts were subjected to test pressures up to 300psi.
+These fibreglass timber preservation parts were subjected to test pressures up to 300psi.
 They had to be very strong.

 In the spring of 1966 Grahame was introduced to river kayaking by Alan Eskrick, a Nelson Ski Club friend who had moved from Martin (true home of modern kayaking in NZ) with two folding PBK kayaks, of his own manufacture.
 What a terrifying and satisfying day we had on the snow-melt fuelled Wairau!
 I have the photos to prove it.